odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 The problem is constructed similarly to the problem in [Tutorial One: first steps](@ref).
 However, the first difference is in the input to [`SDDPModel`](@ref) method.
 The flag `is_infinite = true` tells [`SDDPModel`](@ref) to build the model using infinite-horizon SDDP.

-The additional inputs `lb_states` and `ub_states` provide the lower bound and upper bound on the state in the first stage of the problem.
+The additional inputs `lb_states` and `ub_states` provide the lower bound and upper bound on the state in the dummy stage 0 of the problem (explained next).

 ```julia
 m = SDDPModel(